-Metallica Remember the Controversy That Once Surrounded ‘Ride the Lightning’
+How Metallica Stirred Controversy on ‘Ride the Lightning’

-That was wholeheartedly deliberate, as evidenced by Ulrich's remarks in a 1984 interview with Kerrang! in which he shared his reasons for shying away from thrash. “”It implies lack of arrangement, lack of ability, lack of songwriting, lack of any form of intelligence," he argued.
-“Thrash metal to me is just open E riffing for five minutes as fast as you can go."
+This evolution was wholeheartedly deliberate, as evidenced by Ulrich's remarks in a 1984 interview with Kerrang! in which he shared his reasons for shying away from thrash: "It implies lack of arrangement, lack of ability, lack of songwriting, lack of any form of intelligence," he argued back then.
+"Thrash metal to me is just open E riffing for five minutes as fast as you can go."

-Ultimately, concluded a laughing Ulrich, “Obviously it holds up very well.
+Still, a chuckling Ulrich concluded, "obviously it holds up very well.
 There's kind of a youthful energy that runs through the record.
 A good portion of these songs are still staples of our live set.
-And between 'For Whom the Bell Tolls,' 'Creeping Death,' 'Fade to Black,’ and 'Ride the Lightning,' that's not a bad batting average."
+And between 'For Whom the Bell Tolls,' 'Creeping Death,' 'Fade to Black' and 'Ride the Lightning,' that's not a bad batting average."